MarekSlenker/AlleleSorting/README.md

 &nbsp;  &nbsp;

-#### Sorting is succesful (uneqivocal) -> attribute to one parent
+#### Sorting is successful (unequivocal) -> attribute to one parent
 If the sorting is successful, we have two pairs.
-We don't know where they belong, the only thing we know is, that they are sufficiently similar within pairs and different between pairs.
+We don't know where they belong (to which subgenomes/parental genomes), the only thing we know is, that they are sufficiently similar within pairs and different between pairs.
-The next step is to calculate the distance of each pair to a potential parent (`Parent_A`).
+The next step is to calculate the distance of each pair to a potential parent (`Parent_A`), e.g. the maternal parent suggested from cpDNA phylogeny.
 The pair closer to `Parent_A` is labelled as homeolog A, and its alleles as A1 and A2 (in random order).
-Pair more distant is labelled as homeolog B and its alleles as B1 and B2.
+The pair more distant is labelled as homeolog B and its alleles as B1 and B2.
 The "`*** conditions are met`" is written to logfile.
 Arguments `use_between_parents_distance` (logical) and `between_parents_distance` (numeric) can be used for more precise filtering.
 If `use_between_parents_distance=TRUE`, homeolog A has to be more than `between_parents_distance` closer to `Parent_A` than to homeolog B, to consider them as unequivocally  sorted.

 &nbsp;  &nbsp;

-#### Sorting is NOT succesful  - mask/remove
+#### Sorting is NOT successful  - mask/remove
 If the sorting is not successful, sample alleles can be masked by using Ns on the positions of intra-allelic SNPs, or removed.
 Removing unsorted alleles is required for coalescent-based species tree estimation.
 However, if we are able to concatenate sequences to longer blocks (to genes, for example), partially masked sequences can be concatenated with sorted sequences to prolong alignment length.
 In this case, partially masked sequences will not disrupt phylogenetic analysis.
 On the contrary, these sequences can bring better support on the species level.
 After concatenation, the allele sorting into two homeologs has to be verified again.

 &nbsp;  &nbsp;

-As a **result**, you will get alignment(s) where suffixes of sequences of sorted samples are renamed to A1, A2, B1 and B2, indicating their belonging to parental genomes.
-Unsorted samples will be removed if `if_bellow_treshold = "remove"` is used.
-If you chose to mask instead of removing, unsorted samples will be masked but renamed too, to allow following concatenation.
+As a **result**, you will get alignment(s) where suffixes of sequences of sorted samples are renamed to A1, A2, B1 and B2, indicating their assignment to parental genomes.
+Unsorted samples will be removed if `if_below_treshold = "remove"` is used.
+If you chose masking instead of removing, unsorted samples will be masked but renamed as A1, A2, B1 and B2 too, to allow following concatenation.
 The treatment of each sample is written into logfile.
-The "masking" approach homogenize intra-allelic variation, however, if we are able to contact sequences to longer blocks (to genes, for example), even masked sequences can provide additional support for sample/species-level differentiation.
+The "masking" approach homogenizes inter-allelic variation, however, if we are able to concatenate sequences to longer blocks (to genes, for example), even masked sequences can provide additional support for sample/species-level differentiation.
 The sorting into homeologs has to be verified after concatenation, to confirm unambiguity, or to remove the equivocal sample from the gene alignments.